 Election implementation to use.
 A value of "0" corresponds to the original UDP-based version, "1" corresponds to the non-authenticated UDP-based version of fast leader election, "2" corresponds to the authenticated UDP-based version of fast leader election, and "3" corresponds to TCP-based version of fast leader election.
-Currently, algorithm 3 is the default initLimit leaderServes
+Currently, only 0 and 3 are supported, 3 being the default initLimit leaderServes